aplteam/Cider/docs/Cider-User-Guide.md

 A> ### Why this may happen
 A>
-A> Since version 0.21.0 Cider itself has an enhanced `.gitignore` file: it defines that the contents of the Tatin installation folder but the two definition files shall be ignored.
+A> Since version 0.21.0 Cider itself has an enhanced `.gitignore` file: it defines that the contents of the Tatin installation folder(s) but the two definition files shall be ignored.
 Only these two definition files are therefore uploaded to GitHub, but _none of the packages_.
 A>
 A> The effect of this is that when somebody downloads the Cider project now _the Tatin installation folder contains just those two definition files but no packages!_
 A>
 A> Note that this is in line with the vast majority of other package managers.

-In case that a Tatin installation folder defined in the Cider config file does not contain any packages but the two definition files, the user is asked whether she wants to re-install the packages.
+In case a Tatin installation folder defined in the Cider config file does not contain any packages but the two definition files, the user will be asked whether she wants to re-install the packages.

 If she answers "Y" she will also be asked whether she wants to update those packages in case a later version of one of the packages mentioned in the dependency file is now available.